OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 #### 401 (Unauthorized)

-When the TPP uses an expired access token, the ASPSP **must** return a 401 (Unauthorized) **without** any error response.
+When the TPP uses an expired or suspended access token, the ASPSP should return an error as described in [Token Errors](#token-errors)

-The situation could arise when an ASPSP has chosen to expire an Access Token.
-Here are few reasons:

-1. The consent has expired (the Expiration Date Time has lapsed)
-2. Suspicious usage of the Access Token or suspected fraud
-3. SCA is required in permitted circumstances

-This error can potentially be remedied by asking the PSU to re-authenticate or authenticate with the right permissions.
+Situations where no token is provided or it is invalid should return 401 (Unauthorised) without an error response.

 #### 429 (Too Many Requests)